How to stay organized as a Personal Trainer (Step-by-step)

 It’s easy to just assume that every client you book into a session slot is going to appear on time, but every now and then, they won’t.
 Maybe they forgot, or something came up last minute and they forgot to get in touch with you.

-Either way, you are now standing around for an hour waiting for the next session to hopefully happen.
+Either way, you are now stood around for an hour waiting for the next session to hopefully happen.
 If you had confirmed with your client at the end of the previous session that they were ok to have the next one at the same time, or in their usual time slot, you would not have this worry.

 It’s more of a loss than it seems, as you are now not only losing the money you would have made from that session, but you are losing out on money from a session you could have booked in place of your usual client.